kodai2199/regolobot/README.md

 ### World

-The environment that we created on gazebo in the file [regolobot.world](regolobot/regolobot.world) simply consists in a table, that rapresent the working area, and a pedestal with the UR5 on it.
+The environment that we created on gazebo in the file [regolobot.world](regolobot/regolobot.world) simply consists of a table, that rapresents the working area, and a pedestal with the UR5 robot on it.
 We also added a kinect camera for vision purposes.

 ![environment](images/environment.jpg)